AL333Z/fp-in-industry/pres.md

 ![Inline, 70%](pics/arch.png)

-- a component which projects a model, in a MongoDB collection
+- a component which projects a (read) model, in a MongoDB collection
-- so that an HTTP service can queries the collection returning orders
+- so that an HTTP service can query the collection returning orders

 ^ Talk ONLY about COMPONENTS!